-His book, Wabi-Sabi, first published in 1994, is considered required reading for the thinking designer; his more recent book, Which Aesthetics? is another must-read.
+His book Wabi-Sabi, first published in 1994, is considered required reading for the thinking designer.
+His more recent title Which Aesthetics? is another must-read.
 Koren, who studied architecture at UCLA, writes: "Aesthetics is pervasive in our lives and behavior.
 It's basic, it's primal.
 The way we dress, style our hair, decorate our homes, prepare our food, give names to things—these are all aesthetic activities.
 Then there's the novels we read, the music we listen to, the movies we view, the video games we play, the art we make and collect."

 Imperfect Publishing publishes all current Leonard Koren titles, including Wabi-Sabi.
 Bay Area fans, please note that Leonard will be signing his books at our upcoming San Francisco Holiday Market on December 13 at Heath.

 Above: Koren's house in Point Reyes, in Marin County, Northern California.
 See the whole house at the New York Times.
 Photograph by Paul Dyer.